References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The new assessment is more sophisticated than the free asset test.
+The financial assessment is more sophisticated than the previous free asset test.
 The extent of the financial assessment depends on the size and type of licence held or applied for, which reflects the level of risk posed to consumers.
 Businesses must provide figures from their latest financial statements, which are used to calculate a number of ratios, as outlined in our policy on financial criteria.
 These ratios will then provide the CAA with a score, which determines whether the business meets the financial criteria.

 The ratios are outlined in our policy on financial criteria and are assessed using figures from your financial statements.
 The explanation of the ratios in the policy note provides ATOL holders with an indication of how the ratios may be viewed positively by the assessment.

 All businesses applying for a new ATOL are required to have a minimum level of PUC of £30,000.
 However, existing ATOL holders with an SBA on 31 May 2016 will not normally be required to meet this requirement as long as they continue to hold an SBA.

 Full details of the financial statements required for ATOL holders are included within the policy on financial criteria.

 The figures from your financial statements need to be submitted on the Annual Accountants' Report, which must be signed off by an ATOL Reporting Accountant.
 The Annual Accountants' Report is published in Official Record Series 3.

 In order for subordinated loans currently in place to be treated favourably in the assessment, you should ensure that they are properly recorded and declared in your financial statements under long term loans.
 They should also be confirmed in the relevant section of the ASAT form or the Annual Accountants' Report.